xiblizz/supa-solid-daisy/README.md

 ## Developing

-Once you've created a project and installed dependencies with `pnpm install`, and start a development server:
+Once you've created a project and installed dependencies with `pnpm install`, start a development server:

 ```bash
 npm run dev